-Ship that will build temporary pier in Gaza departs its US base
+Ship that will build temporary port in Gaza departs its US base

 Critics of pier plan for aid delivery by sea demand Israel open land crossings as Gaza humanitarian crisis deteriorates.

-A United States military ship carrying equipment to build a temporary pier off the coast of Gaza as a solution to deliver humanitarian supplies and get around Israeli obstruction of aid operations as it continues pounding the Gaza Strip, killing thousands of civilians.
+A United States military ship carrying equipment to build a temporary pier off the coast of Gaza to deliver humanitarian supplies – and get around Israeli obstruction of aid operations as it continues pounding the Gaza Strip – has departed the US.

-The ship, General Frank S. Besson, left its base in the US on Sunday, a little more than a day after US President Joe Biden’s announcement, “carrying the first equipment to establish a temporary pier to deliver vital humanitarian supplies”, the military’s Central Command (CENTCOM) said.
+The General Frank S. Besson left its base in the US on Sunday, a little more than a day after US President Joe Biden’s announcement, “carrying the first equipment to establish a temporary pier to deliver vital humanitarian supplies”, the military’s Central Command (CENTCOM) said.

 Keep readinglist of 4 items